 Vermont: Parker Family Farm in Williston

-People go to Parker Farm as much for the small-batch fudge (made with Vermont maple syrup) as they do for the beautiful varieties of special pumpkins.
-Be sure to try the Pumpkin Spice Fudge, made with the farm’s own pumpkins and traditional pie spices, or try making one of these savory pumpkin recipes.
+People go to Parker Farm as much for the small-batch fudge made with Vermont maple syrup as they do for the beautiful varieties of special pumpkins.
+Be sure to try the Pumpkin Spice Fudge, made with the farm’s own pumpkins and traditional pie spices.

 Virginia: Chesterfield Berry Farm in Moseley

-This farm is popular all year long.
-But in pumpkin season you can easily spend a full day at Chesterfield Berry Farm in Mosely, Virginia, enjoying hayrides, a spooky (but not too scary) haunted barn, farm animals, corn mazes, and hourly pig races.
+You can easily spend a full day at Chesterfield Berry Farm in Mosely, Virginia, enjoying hayrides, a spooky (but not too scary) haunted barn, farm animals, corn mazes, and hourly pig races.
 Don’t miss their Halloween costume contest on October 30 and 31!

 Washington: Craven Farm in Snohomish

-You may think that once you’ve been in one corn maze, you’ve been in them all, but this 15-acre maze with its Alice in Pumpkinland theme has a dose of extra magic.
-A few other truly unique experiences: A hayride to Minionville, Human Foosball (exactly what it sounds like!), and miniature golf.
+You may think that once you’ve been in one corn maze, you’ve been in them all, but this 15-acre insane corn maze has a dose of extra magic.
+A few other truly unique experiences at Craven Farm in Snohomish, Washington include hayrides, 20 acres of pumpkins, an animal barn, and miniature golf.

 West Virginia: Gritt’s Farm in Buffalo